-Students obtain knowledge on research development in universities and applications of the research outputs in industrial sectors, and then they acquire basic knowledge to create new fields by one's own specialized technology and to implement them in society.
-Students consider how they proceed their research activity.
+Students acquire knowledge on research development in universities and applications of the research outputs in industrial sectors, and then they acquire basic knowledge to create new fields by one's own specialized technology and to implement them in society.
+Omnibus lectures by TUAT faculty members and WISE's partner companies.
+In order to further sharpen their own research techniques and knowledge to become research seeds, students will consider how to develop their research in the future while looking at society from the perspective of creating new industries (proactively utilizing their own specialized advanced research capabilities in society), collaborative creation (fusion) of agriculture and industry, and diversity.